prabhatraghav/terraform/AWS/README.md

 Place both the files "main.tf" and "AWS_PRIVATE_KEY.pem" in the same folder/directory.

+Necessary terraform commands:
+1. terraform init                     -- initiate the terraform in the directory
+2. terraform fmt                      -- checks for the syntactical errors in the *.tf file
+3. terraform validate                 -- checks for the error in the code
+4. terraform plan                     -- plan your infra resources
+5. terraform apply --auto-approve     -- apply the code to create resources
+6. terraform destroy --auto-approve   -- destroy the applied resourses

 # 1. Creating Access-Key and Secret-Key Pair
 ![1](https://github.com/prabhatraghav/terraform/assets/156128444/8e6cd1b4-333e-4829-b924-4c15d3a46d0d)
 ![2](https://github.com/prabhatraghav/terraform/assets/156128444/bb03c010-2135-4b2a-9c29-e550a903eed4)